 We often hear is that DCM might be the right tool later, when the platform has already been used for a while.
 The argument is that we don’t need a tool to audit and enforce data models when there are no problems.

 Well, the reason for bringing in DCM in early stages of the implementation is to avoid those problems from developing in the first place.
-When you document your planned data models with DCM, you immediately gain the ability to audit those data models.
+When you document your planned data models with DCM, you immediately gain the ability to audit those data models and use them when maintaining data.

 When you automate the audits to happen on a regular basis, you will most certainly find deviations and data issues as you expand your platform usage.
 However, when you catch the deviations early on, they are unlikely to develop into real problems.
 This is bound to save a lot of grief and money down the road.